While the dishwasher is another appliance that eases the utensils cleaning process not most people think about how it works.

 How to Connect the Dishwasher to Garbage Disposal

 The way this one works is such that the dishwasher hose drains its water to the garbage disposal for the grinding of the food particles that remained.
-They often have the air gap to prevent the dirty water and food particles from draining back to the sink.
+They often have an air gap to prevent the dirty water and food particles from draining back to the sink.

 Just know that once you have installed the garbage disposal, the connection with the dishwasher is a breeze.

-To start, unplug the garbage disposal from the outlet or better yet, switch it off at the circuit breaker.
+To start, unplug the garbage disposal from the outlet, or better yet, switch it off at the circuit breaker.

 Next is the connection of the disposer.
-But first, take your screwdriver tip and use it to light hammer the plugin the dishwasher drain hose spot on the disposer.
+But first, take your screwdriver tip and use it to light hammer the plugin to the dishwasher drain hose spot on the disposer.
 Don’t forget to remove it though and use the nose pliers to get it out.

 Find the threaded stem below at the top of the air gap and fit it in the hole at the back of the sink.
-Now, take the rubber washer and attach it on the upper end of the stem and screw it on the trim cap.
+Now, take the rubber washer and attach it to the upper end of the stem and screw it on the trim cap.
 Go on to tighten the cap from below.

 Turn the air gap to tighten it as you look for the position where you have the garbage disposal.
-Make the nozzle point to face or point towards the garbage disposal.
+Make the nozzle point to the face or point towards the garbage disposal.

 Next, you can push one end of the food disposer drain to the nozzle.
 Additionally, turn the disposer to the other end of the hose and slide the provided hose clamps.
 Also, take another clamp and fit it on the nozzle.
 Make sure it’s tight using the screwdriver.

 Using a utility knife, cut the upper end of the hose and this will fit it into the air gap nozzle.
-You do this because you want it to fit on air gap without a bend.
+You do this because you want it to fit on the air gap without a bend.
 Now slide the other clamp onto the upper end of the hose then tighten it.

 Finally set an inch of the clamp on the dishwasher drain hose.
 Then cut the tube to the right length so that it can fit in the air gap.
 Make sure they don’t bend.
 Go on to fit the remaining ends to the nozzle and then secure it with the hose clamp.